Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 * _Wish List_ - This section allows the user to make a list of the dive sites they may wish to visit, and stores the list to local storage, allowing them to leave and return to the page without having to rewrite it.

-* _Don't Forget_ - This list is a reminder to the user to remember some of the more commonly forgotten peices of diving equipment.
+* _Don't Forget_ - A list that reminds the user to remember some of the more commonly forgotten peices of diving equipment.

 ## Technologies Used.